-October 16, 2012, Boston, Oxford – Credo Reference, a company that believes the world would be a better place if more decisions and ideas were powered by knowledge, today announced that over 500 academic and public libraries around the globe have licensed its Literati solution.
-Literati helps end-users not only easily discover and use their library's authoritative content, but also understand the value of the library's resources over non-authoritative sources that are abundant on the open web.
-Literati is a library's connection to effective research and digital and information literacy.
+October 8, 2012 -- Boston, Oxford, Credo Reference, a company that believes the world would be a better place if more decisions and ideas were powered by knowledge, today announced the results of a case study conducted at Columbia University around its new Literati solution.
+Literati helps students not only easily discover and use the library's authoritative content, but also understand the value of the library's resources over non-authoritative sources that are abundant on the open web.
+Literati is a library's connection to information literacy.

-Literati can be packaged with a growing reference database of more than 3.6 million XML-enriched entries with over 500,000 images, videos and audio clips that enhance learning.
+Literati is packaged with over 600 XML-enriched general reference e-books along with over 500,000 images, videos and audio clips that enhance learning.

 Credo Reference is Library Journal's "Best Overall" Reference 2012 and has been offering completely customizable, "best-in-class" reference collections for libraries since 2002.
 Credo's General Reference service empowers librarians and effortlessly delivers authoritative answers to millions of researchers worldwide.
-Literati offers tools and services to improve Digital and Information Literacy.
+Literati by Credo offers tools and services to improve Digital and Information Literacy.
 Both platforms allow content expansion through highly acclaimed Publisher and Subject collections.
-Find more http://corp.credoreference.com.
+Find more http://corp.credoreference.com

 |Type of Material:||Press Release|